 Solution: EasyEcom provided an option to update AWB number with courier service details in Purchase Order approval form.
 With this, the Package can be tracked on a timely basis and can be coordinated accordingly through courier service directly.

 2. Managing expiry dates for perishable products:

 The company deals with perishable products on a daily basis.
 Fresh food, meat, chemicals, and pharmaceuticals are examples of perishable items that used to get spoil or become unusable after some finite time.
 They had issues with managing similar products with different expiry dates.

 Solution: EasyEcom helped them update the expiry of a product during inwarding process and apply FEFO process on these products at the time of shipments.
 This helped them save a lot of time and products from getting spoiled.

 With the upgrades in technology, let us now see how the Purchase orders were managed when there was no system to work with.
 How this process was manually taken care of.

 It is important for you to know that it is never late to get started with an efficient procurement process.
-If you feel like your business needs control of its expenses and improve its profit, then an automated cloud-based system is a solution for you to keep an active eye on your business growth.
+If you feel like your business needs control of its expenses and improve its profit, then an automated cloud-based system like EasyEcom is a solution for you to keep an active eye on your business growth.

-Hacking eCommerce Profitability: Sales vs Profit Game on Amazon
+eCommerce Profitability: Sales vs Profit on Amazon/eBay/Shopify